Oxide: The Essence of Rust: Data They Can Call Their Own

 \section{Data They Can Call Their Own}

-\epigraph{Nothing is yours.
-It is to use.
-It is to share.
-If you will not share it, you cannot use it.}{\textit{The Dispossessed} \\ \textsc{Ursula K. Le Guin}} The essence of Rust lies in its novel approach to \emph{ownership} and \emph{borrowing}, which account for the most interesting parts of the language's static semantics and the justification for its claims to \emph{memory safety} and \emph{data race freedom}.
-In this section, we will explore ownership and borrowing intuitively and how they are captured in \lang.
+The essence of Rust lies in its novel approach to \emph{ownership} and \emph{borrowing}, which account for the most interesting parts of the language's static semantics and the justification for its claims to \emph{memory safety} and \emph{data race freedom}.
+In this section, we gradually introduce \lang by exploring example programs that illustrate key pieces of how ownership and borrowing function.
+At the same time, we'll explain the syntax in each example for readers unfamiliar with Rust.